What Is Expressive Arts Therapy?

 One of the biggest challenges that children face is not being able to understand their own emotions and feelings.
 For them, being angry or in distress can’t always be expressed in words, however, they can express these feelings through art.
 When they do this, they make it easier for themselves and others to understand what they’re going through, putting them in a better place to offer help.

 An art therapist is someone who is trained both in art and psychology.
-Our team of therapists have extensive knowledge about human development, psychological theories, and clinical practices.
+Our team of therapists has extensive knowledge about human development, psychological theories, and clinical practices.

 Our Registered Arts Therapist, MFT has over 10 years of experience and collaborates closely with the team.